cenfun/flatdep/README.md

 # flatdep

-Tool to generate flat dependencies files
+A tool to generate flat dependencies files

 # Install